Department Chair: Samuel Johnson

 Student learning and progress is assessed by means of critiques and portfolio reviews.
 Each course within the department has a strong component that addresses the critique process.
 Students learn how to interact with one another and the instructor to determine their strengths, weaknesses and how they might achieve better results in their work.
 At the conclusion of each semester’s work in studio art courses, a final critique is held with the instructor and student to assess the student’s progress.

-Portfolio reviews are made to determine the student’s readiness to enter the major and/or to assess the student’s growth within her/his course of studies.
+Portfolio reviews are made to assess the student’s growth within their course of studies.

 Acceptance to Major Requirements